A const builder pattern in Rust

 This works, but I admit it does replicate the magic values issue we had with the

-let style = PrimitiveStyle::new(5, Rgb565::RED, Rgb565::GREEN);
+let style = PrimitiveStyle::new(5, Rgb565::RED, Rgb565::GREEN);-style API above.
+That said, the

 defaults are more likely to be contained within the crate or module, so they're not exposed to the